[Error Solved] SQL Database Restore Failed, Database in Use

 Once the SQL Server connections are closed, proceed with the restore operation.

-Step 1: Open SSMS, connect to the database.
+Step 1: Open SSMS and connect to the SQL Server instance.

-Step 2: In Object Explorer window, select New Query.
-Copy and paste the below T-SQL code snippet into the query window, and then click Execute:
+Step 2: In the Object Explorer window, select New Query.
+Copy and paste the below T-SQL code into the query window, and then click Execute.

 USE master;